sushmarchandran/cloud-tsa/cloudtsa/docs/getstarted.md

 python demorun.py -dc democonfig.json -s gradual_latency
 ```

 **In your CloudTSA dashboard in Grafana,** select `svc0` as *entity*, `predictivethresholds` and `thresholdpolicy` as *detector_type*, and `latency` as *metric_name*.
-Then, navigate to the two charts titled *Average Latency* and *CloudTSA Alerts*; you will see these charts getting updated as in the following animation over a period of *8 min*.
+Then, navigate to the two graphs titled *Average Latency* and *CloudTSA Alerts*; you will see these graphs getting updated as in the following animation over a period of *8 min*.

 <p align="center">
   <img src="https://raw.githubusercontent.com/istio-ecosystem/iter8-docs/master/cloudtsa/gif/gradual_latency.gif">
 </p>

-Service `svc0` experiences a gradual increase in mean latency from ~ 0.1 sec to ~ 8.0 sec which you can see on the chart on the left.
-CloudTSA learns this trend and creates two types of alerts for `svc0` which you can see on the chart on the right.
+Service `svc0` experiences a gradual increase in mean latency from ~ 0.1 sec to ~ 8.0 sec which you can see on the graph on the left.
+CloudTSA learns this trend and creates two types of alerts for `svc0` which you can see on the graph on the right.

   1. A 'reactive' alert (pink curve) *after* the mean latency value violates a preset threshold.